zitadel/zitadel/docs/docs/quickstarts/login/angular.md

 }
 ```

-### Show User Information
+### Show user information

 To fetch user data, call ZITADEL's user info endpoint.
-This data contains sensitive information and artifacts about the current user's identity, and the scopes you defined in your _AuthConfig_.
+This data contains sensitive information and artifacts about the current user's identity, and the scopes you defined in your `AuthConfig`.

-Our _AuthenticationService_ already includes a method called `getOIDCUser()`.
+Our `AuthenticationService` already includes a method called `getOIDCUser()`.
 You can call it wherever you need this information.

 ```ts